 Game, Set & Match-Selling Against the Competition

-Are you going to be glued to the telly this weekend by chance?
-A perfect summer afternoon (raining?) watching (with strawberries & cream?) racket wielding sports giants battling it out to win the most coveted prize in tennis, Wimbledon.
+Were you glued to the telly this weekend by chance?
+A perfect summer afternoon watching (with strawberries & cream?) racket wielding sports giants battling it out to win the most coveted prize in tennis, Wimbledon.
 I must admit I am not a fan of the old bat ’n’ ball but the element of competition is not lost on me.
 Why?
 Well selling is all about being competitive, winning the business and competing against others in the same market, all looking for a piece of the same pie!

 How do you compete?

 Quite simply by having something that someone wants, something that works, something better than someone else’s and of course at a price that works!
 This element of uniqueness is known as a USP (unique selling point) and can create competitive advantage, it is this that can make a decision to buy from you easier in the clients minds.